 Chasing after an anarchic toddler can become tiresome, even for the most patient of people.
 One strategy is to use props that will keep the child’s attention in one place.

 Whenever you are using props, make sure they are safe beforehand.
-For example, be wary of tall buckets and baskets that can tip and avoid hazardous chipping or peeling props.
+For example, be wary of tall buckets and baskets that can tip and avoid hazardous chipping or peeling.
 You can’t be too careful.

 6. Photograph Them With a Favourite Toy

 Getting toddlers to stay in one place is only half the battle.
-Most won’t want to look at the camera either.
-So a great way to get their attention is to enlist the help of their favourite toy.
+Most won’t want to look at the camera, either.
+So a great way to get their attention is to enlist the help of their favorite toy.